andrewblim/time-caddy/doc/signup_and_login_flow.md

   - If signup_confirmation_url_token is not provided, redirect to `/resend_signup_confirmation`
   - If signup_confirmation_url_token key does not exist (i.e. expired), redirect to `/resend_signup_confirmation`
   - Otherwise, get username from signup_confirmation_url_token
-  - If user does not exist, or exists and is stale:
+  - If user does not exist, or exists and is stale (destroy if so), redirect to `/signup`
-    - Destroy user if it exists
-    - Redirect to `/signup`
   - If user exists and is not active and not stale:
     - If the activation_token and salt do not exist (i.e. expired):
       - Expire all signup confirmation token Redis keys, just in case